Shopify/polaris/.github/CONTRIBUTING.md

 - `yarn test` will run tests for all packages
 - `yarn turbo run test --filter="[HEAD^1]"` will test any package that has changed in the last commit
+- Run visual testing via adding the `/vistest` comment in a PR

 You can test your changes in another project locally by creating a [snapshot release](https://github.com/Shopify/polaris/blob/main/documentation/Releasing.md#snapshot-release).